hasanissa25/RISK-Global-Domination/README.md

 ## Project Description
 The goal of this team project is to reproduce a simplified version of the classic strategy game RISK.
 If you don’t know the game, you can play “RISK: Global Domination” as a free download from Steam.
-The map and the rules can also be found on Wikipedia.
+The Map and the rules can also be found on Wikipedia.
 We will skip the initial phase where players normally take turns placing armies on countries, and instead we will start with a random allocation of armies.
 This corresponds to the “auto” setup in “RISK: Global Domination”.
 We will also skip the phase of drawing cards and using them to receive more armies.
-But for the rest we will stick with the official rules, and the official map and countries.
+But for the rest we will stick with the official rules, and the official Map and countries.
 The number of players ranges from 2 to 6, and the corresponding initial number of armies is 50, 35, 30, 25, and 20 respectively, depending on the number of players.
 The project is divided into 4 iterations, each ending with a milestone corresponding to